TCreopargh/GreedyCraft/.github/ISSUE_TEMPLATE/bug_report.md

 **Before reporting, make sure your problem isn't caused by the game running out of RAM and you have read the installation guide carefully.**
 If the game crashes to your desktop without showing a crash screen it's a RAM issue.
 Don't submit this kind of issue.
 Please view the installation guide for how to solve this issue.
-If this is not the case check the checkbox below.
+If this is not the case check the checkbox below by replacing the space between brackets with an 'x'.
- - [] Yes, I'm sure this problem isn't because my game ran out of RAM.
+ - [ ] Yes, I'm sure this problem isn't because my game ran out of RAM.

 **Describe the bug**
 A clear and concise description of what the bug is.